 The silence and embarrassment over our bodily functions has made it hard tomake sure girls know the important stuff and how to tell fact from myth.
 It doesn’t have to be that way.
 Developmentalpsychologist Dr. Robyn Fivush has been studying what keeps families together.

 “Adolescents who have secure relationships with both parents and whose parents engage in a great deal of parental monitoring thrive,” Dr. Fivush says.

 That means getting dad involved, too.
 Since, as Dr. Fivush pointed out, dads tend to pull away from their daughters once they hit puberty.

 Simmons agrees that dad’s involvement is crucial.

 “Dads give girls permission to be strong and buck the gender roles about how girls are supposed to act,” Simmons says.
 “But the moment you’re developingsexual characteristics is the moment where dad feels like he doesn’t belong anymore.”

-what we can say that will help them.
+We all know we’re supposed to be there for our daughters whenever they need us.
+What’s harder to know iswhat we can say that will help them.
 Fortunately, Dr. Fivush did the research on that.
 It turns out that the single most important thing you can do is also one of the simplest: Tell yourdaughter stories about your life and how you dealt with problems and issues growing up.

-Fivush says.
-“So sharing stories about the daughter’s experience and about the mother’s experience gives models and frame works for who the daughter is in
+“What we’re seeing in our research is that girls sharing their stories is highly related to their self-esteem and their psychological wellbeing,” Dr.Fivush says.
+“So sharing stories about the daughter’s experience and about the mother’s experience gives models and frame works for who the daughter is inthe world.”

 Easy, right?
 Of course, some stories end better than others.
 Check out the next article for more tips from Always on How to Tell Powerful Stories.